-We honestly should have replaced it YEARS ago, but our apartment’s master bedroom couldn’t really handle a king-sized bed, so we just kept sleeping on a way too worn out pillow top spring mattress.
+We honestly should have replaced it years ago, but our apartment's master bedroom couldn't handle a king-sized bed, so we just kept sleeping on a way too worn out pillow top spring mattress.

-So I went into the M$M private Facebook group and did a little survey to find out what type of mattress everyone was using, and what they recommended that I buy.
+I did a little survey of the private M$M Facebook group to find out what type of mattress everyone was using, and what they recommended that I buy.

 I knew that a lot of people were doing the "mattress in a box" thing, but I honestly didn't know how popular they were.
 A lot of my readers in the group swore by them and recommended a few different brands to take a look at.

 Here were my initial concerns about a mattress in a box:

 - I sleep ultra hot, and it doesn't help that we like to keep our air around 76 degrees in the house.
 All of the mattresses that are sold in this direct to consumer model are typically some type of foam.
 Foam in my mind equaled a hot, sweaty disaster.